USA claims medal-count win in Tokyo

 The United States.

 In basketball, that’s the USA’s seventh straight gold medal.
 In volleyball, the streak now stands at one.
-In fact, it’s the first ever gold medal for the U.S. women.
-(STORY)
+In fact, it’s the first-ever gold medal for the U.S. women.

 SEE MORE: Valente wins omnium, historic U.S. track cycling gold